Shallow frying

 Shallow frying is a hot oil-based cooking technique.
+Pieces of food are cooked by partial submersion in hot oil.
 It is typically used to prepare portion-sized cuts of meat, fish, potatoes and patties such as fritters.
 Shallow frying can also be used to cook vegetables.

+Shallow frying is distinct from deep frying, which uses enough oil to fully submerge the food to be cooked, and pan frying, which only uses a negligible depth of oil.

 Technique

 It is a medium-high to high heat cooking process.
 Temperatures between 160–190 C are typical, but shallow frying may be performed at temperatures as low as 150 C for a longer period of time.
 The high heat promotes protein denaturation-browning and, in some cases, a Maillard reaction.
-Deep-frying usually takes place at temperatures between 177-205 C so shallow-frying can oftentimes be considered a less intense cooking technique.
+Deep frying usually takes place at temperatures between 177-205 C so shallow-frying can oftentimes be considered a less intense cooking technique.
 Foods to be shallow fried are commonly pre-portioned into single servings before being placed in oil.
 Since the food is only partly submerged, it must be turned over partway through the cooking process.
 Some cooks recommend cooking the "presentation" side of the food first.

 Dishes

 Both deep-fried and shallow-fried foods are often battered, breaded or floured (usually with wheat flour or corn starch) prior to being cooked; this step is sometimes referred to as breading, crumbing, velveting or dredging depending on the ingredients being used.
 The structure of these starchy coatings become rigid and porous when heated in oil; this is due to their high amylose content.
 Rigid coatings increase the palatability of fried food by inhibiting moisture loss and creating the desirable ‘crispiness’ trait.
-Resultantly, foods fried with starch are sometimes called “crisp-fried.”